What is a noun?

 After teaching grammar for some time, I was surprised at how many of my students weren't really clear on the whole "word" thing.
 Allow me to make this clear.

 If you guessed that the one on the left is a noun, you are correct.
 Why?
 Well, what is a noun?
 It is first and foremost a word.
-Notice that while the image of the duck is the cuter of the two, it is not naming a duck.
-It is a duck.
+Notice that while the image of the swan is the cuter of the two, it is not naming a swan.
+It is a swan.

 Does that make sense?
 A noun is a word, not the actual thing that the word represents.
 It's kind of cool, huh?